Minimum Tank Size: 20 Gallons (75 Litres)

 If you decide to use to a hang on back filter, I would strongly recommend using an AquaClear Power Filter.
 This is a highly durable filter, which provides excellent filtration even on larger tanks.
 You can read the Aquarium Tidings Aquaclear Power Filter Review here.

 Endler’s livebearers are omnivores, and feed on small insects, algae and plant matter in the wild.
 This diet should be recreated as closely as possible in the home aquarium.
 This can be accomplished through the feeding of a high quality flake food, and live or frozen foods.
-One of the best flakes food on the market is New Life Spectrum, and I personally use it for most of my fish.
+One of the best flakes food on the market is Hikari Micro Pellets, and I personally use it for most of my small fish.

 They relish live or frozen foods in their diet, and they seem to particularly enjoy frozen bloodworms.
 It’s not unusual to see an Endler’s livebearer attempting to consume a bloodworm that is nearly as large as itself.
 They will also accept either live or frozen daphnia, brine shrine, and blackworms.